atomashevic/copilot-cli-fish/README.md

-# Setup GitHub Copilot CLI
+# Setup GitHub Copilot CLI for fish shell

 [Copilot for CLI](https://githubnext.com/projects/copilot-cli) integrates Copilot into your CLi.